 But we know not everyone loves the look of painted furniture, and that's okay, too.
 So when do you paint, and when do you leave a piece in its natural wood state?
 There are no hard-and-fast rules, but here are a few things to ponder before you pick up a brush:

 If you want to learn to paint furniture, there are many tutorials and how-to's online to help you get started.
 Or come see us - we can take the mystery out of the process, and equip you with the paint and tools to get the look you want.
-We're also lining up classes for 2018, and our first one is an intro to using milk paint.
+We're also lining up demos and classes, and we frequently focus on the basics of using both milk and chalk paint.
 So pick up that brush and #PaintWhatYouPick right along with us!

 Booth Crush recently posted this question on their Facebook page, and it's fun to see the answers, especially if you have a booth or you manage a shop with booths.

 To be honest, Sherri and I always kind of struggled with a theme when we launched our first booth; the mall was huge and only a few booths offered us any examples of following a clear, pure style - none of which really blew our skirts up.

 And we were new pickers, scared of locking ourselves into one style - what if customers didn't like that style?
 And we felt we were at the mercy of budget constraints - you pick what you can afford, whether you love the style or not.

 Looking back, those were "learning opportunities" (read: rookie mistakes) and we probably should have taken the time to really narrow our focus before we started scrambling to pick pieces.

 As time went on, we honed our style into a signature mix of primitive rustic/farmhouse and industrial/modern.
 That's still a lot to pack in a booth, but we did.
 We brought that mix of styles to Re-Invintage, and looked for vendors whose style meshed with ours.
 Here's a start-to-finish trio of our booth shoots, from the early days until a few weeks before we moved everything to our own shop.